IBM/ibm_zos_zosmf/playbooks/README.md

    **NOTE**: This is an easy example to use username and password for authenticating with z/OSMF server. `zmf_user` and `zmf_password` are prompted to input when running a playbook.
 Actually, client-certificate authorization is recommended.
 You can use `zmf_crt` and `zmf_key` to specify the certificate chain file and key file to be used for HTTPS client authentication.

 ### Host vars
-You can supply host specific variables in either the inventory file or the seperare host specific variable file.
-T[host_vars](host_vars/) directory contains some example variables files matching the example host names used in the sample "hosts" inventory.
+You can supply host variables in either the inventory file or the separate host specific variable file.
+This directory contains some example variables files in the directory [host_vars](host_vars/) matching the example host names used in the sample inventory [hosts](hosts).

-- [zosmf1.yml](host_vars/zosmf1.yml) contains variables for z/OSMF host 'zosmf1' in `cpm` group:
+- [zosmf1.yml](host_vars/zosmf1.yml) contains variables for z/OSMF host 'zosmf1' in system group `cpm`:
   - `instance_record_dir` - File path in local system where the provision result (in json) will be stored.
   - `api_polling_retry_count` - Max times of status polling before task fail and exit.
   - `api_polling_interval_seconds` - Interval in seconds between each `api_polling_retry_count` polling.